fbpx

 In other words, the Nazi revolution was “a rebellion against what had become accepted as the ethical foundations of Western civilization, and those were Jewish ideas in their core.”

 Western culture itself is rooted in the Hebrew Bible, as the film reminds us.
 “The values that we got from God, the value of life, peace, equal justice, proactive social responsibility, universal education, these all come from the Jewish people.
-Over the course of 2, 000 years with the influence of Judaism, Judeo Christian values, the world bought into these ideas.”
+Over the course of 2,000 years with the influence of Judaism, Judeo-Christian values, the world bought into these ideas.”

-The film advances monotheism as the original basis for antisemitism, even connecting the Hebrew word Sinai with the Hebrew for “hate.”
+The film advances monotheism as the original basis for antisemitism, even connecting the Hebrew word Sinai with the Hebrew word for “hate.”
 It quotes a Talmudic passage to the effect that “hate” entered with the Ten Commandments, the eternal emblem of universal morality.

-It would be wrong to shy away from these ideas because they smack of triumphalism.
+It would be wrong to shy away from these Jew-centric ideas because they smack of Jewish triumphalism.
 That’s not how they are portrayed in the film.
 Rather, they are seen primarily through the lens of Jew haters.
 That is where they get their credibility.

 The film identifies something it calls astonishing: Hitler’s hatred for the Jews was actually “more fear than it was hate.”
 Hitler didn’t want to kill the Jews because they were bad; he wanted to kill them because they were good.